Mazlan has an affinity for trivia and fun facts that he loves to share with others.

 How can snakes slinking all over your body be a stress reliever?
 Well, they said that once you overcome the initial fear, the unique sensation of snakes sliding over your body will relieve the muscle tension, hence the stress.

-Bigger snakes will relieve deeper muscle stiffness while smaller snakes will give kneading effect.
+Bigger snakes will relieve deeper muscle stiffness while smaller snakes will give a kneading effect.
 These are similar to deep tissue massage and light to medium pressure massage techniques administered by humans.

 Alternative Treatments for Depression